Skip to Content

 • Self-Defense: One of the most common defenses to battery is self-defense.
 Under California law, if you reasonably believed you were in imminent danger of being harmed and used only the force necessary to protect yourself, you may be able to argue that your actions were justified.
 The key is proving that the threat was immediate and that your response was proportional to the danger.

-• Defense of Others: Similar to self-defense, the defense of others can be used when you act to protect another person from harm.
+• Defense of Others: Similar to self-defense, defending others can be used when you act to protect another person from harm.
 You must show that the person you were defending was in immediate danger of being harmed and that the force you used was necessary and reasonable under the circumstances.

-• Consent: In some instances, the alleged victim could have consented to the contact.
+• Consent: In some cases, the alleged victim may have consented to the contact.
 For example, during certain sporting events or consensual physical interactions, there may be an understanding that some level of physical contact will occur.
 If the alleged victim consented to the act, this can serve as a defense to battery charges.

 • Lack of Intent: Battery requires intentional conduct.
 You cannot be found guilty of battery if the contact was accidental or unintentional.
-For example, if you unintentionally bumped into someone, and they later accused you of battery, you could argue that there was no intent to harm.
+For example, if you unintentionally bump into someone and they later accuse you of battery, you could argue there was no intent to harm.

-• False Allegations: Unfortunately, false accusations of battery can and do happen.
+• False Allegations: Unfortunately, false accusations of battery can and do occur.
 Whether due to personal disputes, misunderstandings, or malicious intent, being wrongfully accused of battery can be devastating.
-In these cases, gathering evidence, such as witness testimony, surveillance footage, or any other documentation that can disprove the allegations is essential.
+In these cases, gathering evidence such as witness testimony, surveillance footage, or any other documentation that can disprove the allegations is essential.

 • Insufficient Evidence: The prosecution must prove every element of a battery charge beyond a reasonable doubt.
 If insufficient evidence supports the alleged victim’s or law enforcement’s claims, the charges may be reduced or dismissed entirely.

-Steps to Take If You’ve Been Charged with Battery
+What Steps Should You Take If You’ve Been Charged with Battery?

 • Stay Calm & Remain Silent – Do not argue or resist arrest.
 Avoid making any statements to law enforcement without an attorney present, as anything you say can be used against you.